Operation Caribbe: Results

 In January 2016, Summerside and Moncton were ordered to the Caribbean as part of Operation Caribbe.
 In February they were joined by Edmonton and Saskatoon.
 On 25 March, in conjunction with the United States Navy destroyer Lassen, Edmonton intercepted drug smugglers in international waters off the coast of Central America.
 After being stopped the smuggling vessel attempted to dump its cargo overboard.
 Edmonton, working with a United States Coast Guard detachment, recovered 27 bales of cocaine equaling 650 kg.
 Saskatoon moved to intercept a smuggling vessel the same day that had been reported by patrol aircraft.
 The boat was not found, however, Saskatoon recovered sixteen bales of cocaine totaling 640 kg.

 Nanaimo departed Esquimalt on 28 September 2017 and sailed to San Diego, California to embark a United States Coast Guard Law Enforcement Detachment (LEDET) before beginning patrols associated with Operation Caribbe in the Eastern Pacific.
 On 31 October, Nanaimo intercepted a suspect vessel and her LEDET unit boarded the boat, seizing 478 kg of cocaine.
 Nanaimo intercepted a further 750 kg of cocaine in the following weeks.
 In November, Moncton was in the Caribbean to take part in Operation Caribbe.
 On 11 November, Moncton intercepted a suspect vessel, and her embarked United States Coast Guard LEDET unit boarded the vessel, seizing 834 kg of illegal cocaine.

 In 2018, Edmonton and Whitehorse deployed south into the eastern Pacific Ocean as part of Operation Caribbe.
 The two ships participated in the intercept and seizure of 2856 kg of illegal drugs.
 Edmonton and Whitehorse returned to Esquimalt on 3 May.
 In mid-2018, it was reported that detainees taken aboard Canadian ships while under U.S. control were mistreated after being transferred aboard United States Coast Guard vessels before they arrived on shore.

 In 2019, Whitehorse and Yellowknife both deployed to the Pacific as part of Operation Caribbe.
 The two ships returned to Esquimalt on 16 May, having participated in the interception of 2,657 kg of cocaine and 55 lb of illicit marijuana.

+2023 saw 755 kg, worth $50m, of cocaine intercepted by Edmonton off the coast of Mexico.